dalathegreat/Battery-Emulator-Wiki/docs/setup/can_related/can_logging.md

 ## CAN logging via Webserver

+### CAN Dump
+To raw dump all CAN coming from the board, visit the **dump_can** page.
+Browse to the IP address http://192.168.4.1/dump_can

+Let the CAN logger run for enough time, and save all the page to a document.

+### CAN Logging via can log page

 !!! note "NOTE"
-    CAN logging via Webserver does not store all messages due to limited RAM.
-If you need to log absolutely everything, do it via USB or to SD-CARD.
+    CAN logging via can log page does not store all messages due to limited RAM.
+If you need to log absolutely everything, do it via CAN Dump page, USB or to SD-CARD.

 !!! note "NOTE"
     Some mobile phone browsers can have issues displaying long data lists.
 If you see no data, try using a Desktop PC / Laptop.